My Dog Swallowed a Tennis Ball: Our Vet Explains What to Do

 3. Call the Vet and Monitor Your Dog for Possible Clinical Signs

 Tennis balls that have been swallowed whole will never be eliminated along with the feces, no matter how big your dog is.
 If your dog has swallowed a whole tennis ball, contact your veterinarian immediately.
-They will recommend surgery to remove it.
+They may recommend endoscopy, emesis, or surgery to remove it.

 You can contact your veterinarian even if you only suspect that your dog swallowed a tennis ball.
-They will recommend X-rays to locate the tennis ball or its pieces.
+They will recommend X-rays to try to locate the tennis ball or its pieces.

 Can Swallowing a Tennis Ball Harm My Dog?